tecnicoviola/tecnicoviola/README.md

 #🌙 About Me:

 • I'm an undergraduate studying computer science and engineering.<br>
-•Some of my loves are development, graphic design, and modeling.<br>
+•Some of my loves are development, graphic design, and modeling.<br><br>

 #🤔 What has prompted me to come here?